DuringerDesigns5280/Community-proposal-/Community-proposal.md

 ## Map the user experience
+1) As a user I would like to be greeted with a welcome page a description of the app.
-1) As a user I would like to cerate and log in with my account.
+2) As a user I would like to cerate and log in with my account.
-2) As a user I would personlize 'My Profile' by adding Name, Sexual Orientation, and a description.
+3) As a user I would personlize 'My Profile' by adding Name, Sexual Orientation, and a description.
-3) As a user I would like to be able to view Mentor profiles.
+4) As a user I would like to be able to view Mentor profiles.
-4) As a user I would like to access national resources for the LGBTQ community on one page.
+5) As a user I would like to access national resources for the LGBTQ community on one page.
-5) As a user I would like to live chat with my mentors.
+6) As a user I would like to live chat with my mentors.

 ## What technologies do you plan to use?